The Computer Cellar’s Most Frequently Asked Questions

 Q) How much is your diagnostic fee?

-A) $20-50, depending on the time and effort we have to put into your diagnostic.
+A) $25-50, depending on the time and effort we have to put into your diagnostic.
 Most of the time, this fee ends up on the lower end of the scale.
-This fee is waived if we perform (and charge for) a repair.
+This fee is waived if we perform (and charge labor for) a repair.

 Q) What’s your turnaround time?

 A) Most diagnoses are performed in less than 24 hours (usually same-day); most repairs in less than 48 hours (frequently same-day) unless parts are needed.
 Most parts can be acquired in 3-5 days (sometimes longer due to carrier shenanigans or international shipping).
+Try getting turnaround time like that from anywhere else in the area!
 MacBook screen replacements take around 10-20 business days depending on vendor workload.

 Q) Where are you located?